haddocking/haddocking.github.io/education/molmod/docking.md

 Multibody, and File Upload.
-It also lists both the default settings of the webserver ([here](http://haddock.science.uu.nl/services/HADDOCK2.2/settings.html)), which are important to understand how restraints for example are handled, as well as a listing of supported modified aminoacids.
+It also lists both the default settings of the webserver ([here](http://haddock.science.uu.nl/services/HADDOCK2.2/settings.html)), which are important to understand how restraints for example are handled, as well as a listing of supported modified amino acids.
 Proceed to the *Guru* interface by clicking on the appropriate link.

 <a class="prompt prompt-attention">
-  If you are following the Molecular Modelling course, ask the instructors for the web server credentials.
+  If you are following the Molecular Modeling course, ask the instructors for the web server credentials.
 Otherwise, please register for an (free for academics) account.
 </a>